SetProtocol/STIPS/STIPS/STIP-009.md

     - owner: The address of the `owner`
     - methodologist: The address of the `methodologist`
     - operators: List of addresses of the `operator`(s)
+    - modules: List of addresses of modules to be enabled
     - assets: List of addresses of assets for initial asset whitelist
     - extensions: List of addresses of global extensions to be enabled

 2. A Set Token is deployed using SetTokenCreator
 3. A BaseManagerV3 is deployed with the ManagerFactory as the temporary `owner` until after initialization
-4. Initialization parameters for the Set Token are stored on the Factory
+4. The `owner` and `msg.sender` for the Set Token are stored on the Factory and BaseManagerV3
 5. The Set Token and Manager are put in pending state on the Factory

 ### ManagerFactory.migrate()